RDFLib/rdfextras/rdfextras/docs/parsers/rdfjson.rst

 ---------------------------------------------

-Usage with rdflib is straightforward: register the plugin, identify a source of RDF/JSON, pass the source to the parser, manipulate the resulting graph.
+Usage with rdflib is straightforward: register the plugin, identify a source of JSON-LD, pass the source to the parser, manipulate the resulting graph.

 For the example, we will use a remote source, a test in the github repository for Bradley Pallen's JSON-LD processor.
 The JSON-LD code is as follows: